 Trams connect every gridded corner of this fine city.
 Melbourne has well and truly come out of Sydney’s shadow.
 Voted the most liveable city for the sixth year running, setting up camp here is a wise move.
 Close to absolutely everything, these suburbs are inexpensive for their proximity.
 With coffee shops on every corner, what’s not to love?

-The glitziest of cities that sparkles with unaffordable housing options.
+The glitziest of cities that sparkles with unaffordable housing options (well, actually a handful might be in your range).
 But you pay for the views, and by god the views are beautiful.
 Stunning harbour side spots, a beach within 15 minutes of everywhere and espresso martinis at every bar.
 The emerald city will cost you, but for the vibe alone it’s worth it.

 They say the weather is never better than in Queensland, and Brissy locals would have to agree.
 The sun is always shining.
 Expect to see your neighbours in jumpers as soon as the temp drops below 20 degrees.
 As Sydney’s tanned, chilled, younger sister, Brisbane is all about the beach to bar.
 As an emerging city, the rent is cheap and the locals charming.